egiv/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Egor Ivanov]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 26, Saturday, 2019].

 ## Log

-### R1D1
+### R1D0 26.01.2019
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+In this day, I read the rules and started a Simple Dashboard APP based by create-react-app for self-development.
+This application will be show some API information for specific users.
+I don't choose yet but this will be API from from https://github.com/toddmotto/public-apis.
+In an hour from the start, I made the config of ESLint, install sass and create the router.

-### R1D2
+Link-evidence will be added later